Jesus the Teacher

 Jesus was a teacher whose unquestionable mission was to restore the spiritual nature and function of his faith, the Jewish faith, which had once again declined into empty ritual, worldliness and corruption.
 “Think not that I am come to abolish the law or the prophets.
 I am not come to destroy, but to fulfill.
 For verily I say unto you, till heaven and earth pass away, one jot or one tittle shall in no wise pass from the law, till all be fulfilled.”
 Matthew (5:17–18).

 He taught at a time when, because of Rome’s imperial domination, the Jewish experience of religious ideals melded with their politics.
 Rome instituted social stratification right through society, leading to systematic injustice for the many people on the bottom rungs.
-Jesus directed his message to them, the poor and destitute: “Blessed are the poor, for yours is heaven’s kingdom.”
-(The Gnostic Gospels of Jesus, Saying 54, Marvin Meyer).
+Meyer translates Saying 54 where Jesus directed his message to them, the poor and destitute: “Blessed are the poor, for yours is heaven’s kingdom.”

-Many Jews sought the literal Kingdom of God on earth; Jesus taught that alignment with “the father’s kingdom” was the individual’s spiritual aim and purpose.
+Many Jews sought the literal Kingdom of God on earth; Jesus taught that alignment with “the Father’s Kingdom” was the individual’s spiritual aim and purpose.
 “It will not come by watching for it.
 It will not be said, ‘Look, here it is,’ or ‘Look, there it is.’
 Rather the father’s kingdom is spread out upon the earth, and people do not see it.”
-(The Gnostic Gospels of Jesus, Saying 113, Marvin Meyer).
-People do not see it because we have not developed the capacity. (“Whoever has found oneself, of that person the world is not worthy.”
-The Gnostic Gospels of Jesus, Saying 111, Marvin Meyer.)
-To be like Jesus, one must learn, as the Middle Eastern proverb has it: “To be in the world, but not of the world.”
+(Saying 113).
+People do not see it because we have not developed the capacity.
+Saying 111 says “Whoever has found oneself, of that person the world is not worthy.”
+To be like Jesus, one must learn, as the Prophet Muhammad would emphasize more than 500 years later: “To be in the world, but not of the world.”